-Nicole Hollant-Denis, Partner and Owner of Aarris Architects and Associates, is an award winning designer practicing as a licensed architect in New York City.
+Nicole Hollant-Denis, President of Aaris Design Studios, PLLC, is an award winning designer practicing as a licensed architect in New York City.
 In her 20 + years of practice, Ms. Hollant-Denis has orchestrated the completion of a variety of developments and building types.
 She has received recognition for museum design, and educational projects.

 Noteworthy designs include Met Life 5 Avenue and 16 Street offices in, NY, Beautification of the Van Wyck Expressway, and the African Burial Ground National Monument, NY, NY.
-Aarris Architects and Associates, dba for Aarris Atepa Architects, LLC, has also been named Associate Architect for the Columbia Business School (CBS) at Columbia University in collaboration with Diller Scofidio + Renfro, (DSRNY), Design Architects and FxFowle, Architect of Record.
+Columbia Business School (CBS) at Columbia University.
+The CBS was designed in collaboration with Diller Scofidio + Renfro, (DSRNY), Design Architects and FxCollaboratives, Architect of Record.